diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Stateless Services**
 Services that do not retain information about previous interactions; any necessary state is stored in external systems like databases or caches.

+**System Modernization**
+The process of updating legacy systems to use modern technologies, patterns, and practices while maintaining stability and reducing risk.
+Requires discipline and specific approaches.

 ## T

+**Test Passing Rate**
+The percentage of test suite tests that pass successfully, indicating code correctness and serving as metric for stability.

+**Testing in Production**
+A disciplined practice of validating system behavior, performance, and reliability with real production traffic and data while minimizing risk to users through techniques like canary releases, feature flags, and guard-rails.

 **Thinking Tools**
 Tools and techniques architects use for exploring alternatives, evaluating trade-offs, and solving problems creatively, including plain text files, markdown, diagrams, and proof of concepts.